MLongGH/face-rec-api/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3030](http://localhost:3030) to view it in the browser.

-For it running locally, need to change the database connection to the following:<br />
+For it running locally, need to change the database connection in the server.js file to the following:<br />
 ```
+const db = knex({
+    client: 'pg',
     connection: {
     host: '127.0.0.1',
-    user: 'meiling',
+    user: user_name,
-    password: '',
+    password: your_password,
-    database: 'face-rec'
+    database: your_database
     }
 });
 ```

 Also it is good to change node to nodemon in package.json file.<br />